Belal-Abouraya/LP-Scheduler/README.md

 ---

 ## 🎯 Optimization Objectives
-The scheduler aims to:

-1. **Maximize total priority completed before deadlines**
+The scheduler aims to **maximize the sum of the priorities of the tasks completed before their deadlines**